Blu3Hrt/Retro_Roulette/README.md

 2. **Customize Game Names and Goals:** Rename games as desired and set personal goals for completion.

 ### Shuffle Management
-1. **Launch BizHawk:** Click 'Launch BizHawk' to start the emulator with the necessary Lua script.
+1. **Launch BizHawk:** Click 'Launch BizHawk' to start the emulator with the necessary Lua script. *DO NOT CLOSE THE LUA CONSOLE!*
 2. **Start and Manage Shuffle:** Begin the game shuffle.
 Use 'Pause Shuffle' to stick to the current game (timer continues running) and 'Resume Shuffle' to continue where you left off.
 3. **Stats Tracking:** Access statistics in the Stats tab and check the files written in the Stats subdirectory.